mitsuhiko/lucumr/2013/7/23/licensing.rst

 license declarations is questionable and asks some questions.
 However I think it shows more that people think licensing is unimportant and only needs a bit of attention more than that people are unaware of the existence of licenses.
-As such I see Github's newly added license choosing helper dialog problematic.
+As such I see GitHub's newly added license choosing helper dialog problematic.
 When you make a new repository it gives you a dialog to pick a license without any explanation of what the licenses mean.
 It even bolds some licenses for you.
 The ones that it